CIS 5511. Programming Techniques

 Among the three operations, each insertion and deletion usually requires a search (as duplicate keys are not allowed), therefore search is the representative operation in efficiency analysis.
 Since search is normally a mapping from a key to an index in the table, the intuition behind hash table is to directly build such a mapping index = h(key), without comparing the key with the elements in the table.
 Since the range of index is much smaller than the range of key, the mapping is many-to-one, not one-to-one.

-The design of a hash table consists of two major decisions: (1) to define a hash function index = h(key), (2) to handle "collision", the situation where multiple keys are mapped into the same index.
+The design of a hash table consists of two major decisions: (1) to define a hash function index = h(key), (2) to handle "collisions", the situation where multiple keys are mapped into the same index.

 Typically, the size of a hash table is proportional to the number of keys actually stored, while being much smaller than the range of possible keys.